mattholy/mossy/README.md

 ## Environment

+> [!CAUTION]
-**Do make sure every Mossy node has the same `CLUSTER_ID`, and DO NOT change it after.**
+> **Do make sure every Mossy node has the same `CLUSTER_ID`, and DO NOT change it after.**

+> [!NOTE]
-If you have clusters for databases and Redis, you can probably use different database and Redis URLs for every node.
+> If you have clusters for databases and Redis, you can probably use different database and Redis URLs for every node.
 Otherwise make them the same.

 | Name          | Instruction                                                                                                                                                                                                                                                                                      | Default value                                                                                                     |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------- |